mit-cml/appinventor-sources/README.ios.md

 ## Prerequisites (Mac OS X)

-* Xcode 8 or higher
+* Xcode 14 or higher
-* Mac OS X 10.12 or higher
+* macOS 12 or higher

 (optional) To automatically install the companion app on a connected, authorized iOS device, install ideviceinstaller via Homebrew: